yuno-payments/yuno-docs/docs/Security and Compliance/data-migration-processes/token-migration-process.md

 ---
 Token migration is the process of transferring card numbers from an existing provider to Yuno's secure vault.
 During this process, a new token is generated for each card, ensuring seamless continuity and security for payment processing.
 The token migration process consists of three main steps:

-1. The merchant requests the token migration process to its current payment processor.
+1. The merchant requests the token migration process from their current payment processor.
-2. Yuno and the payment provider collaborate to securely import all card data into the Yuno Token Vault.
+2. Yuno and the payment provider collaborate to securely import all card data into the Yuno token vault.
-3. The merchant uses Yuno's Token Migration API to map the tokens from the payment provider to the `vaulted_tokens` of Yuno.
+3. The merchant uses Yuno's token migration API to map the tokens from the payment provider to the `vaulted_tokens` of Yuno.

-> 📘 First Step
+> 📘 First step
 >
 > To initiate the token migration process, contact your business advisor at Yuno to assess the viability and schedule of the procedure.

 ## Importing cards from a gateway account (steps 1 and 2)

-Since token migration involves sensitive information, strict security protocols must be followed.
+Importing card data from a gateway account involves handling sensitive information, so strict security protocols must be followed.
 To import card data into Yuno from an existing gateway, complete the following steps:

-1. **Coordinate with the Current Gateway:** Contact your current third-party vault or gateway and request an export of the payment method data.
+1. **Coordinate with the current gateway:** Contact your current third-party vault or gateway and request an export of the payment method data.
 Ensure you follow their specified protocols.
-2. **Complete the Formal Request:** Submit a formal request to Yuno, ensuring all required details and processes are documented.
+2. **Complete the formal request:** Submit a formal request to Yuno, ensuring all required details and processes are documented.
 The gateway's response time and procedures will determine the data transfer process.

 > 🚧 Your responsibilities when migrating tokens
 >
 > You are responsible for managing communication with your gateway provider throughout the migration process.
 The Yuno team will support and collaborate directly with the third-party vault/gateway to facilitate the importing process.
-In addition, the customer subscription information, including amounts, dates, etc., must be obtained directly from the exporting entity, as Yuno will not extract this data from encrypted files.
+Additionally, the customer subscription information, including amounts, dates, etc., must be obtained directly from the exporting entity, as Yuno will not extract this data from encrypted files.

-> 📘 Data Transfer Security
+> 📘 Data transfer security
 >
 > All data throughout the migration process is encrypted using PGP keys and transferred using SFTP (Secure File Transfer Protocol).

-## Client Side Requirements (step 3)
+## Client-side requirements (step 3)

-At this point, you will provide the user's data (the buyers) and their existing payment methods.
+To successfully complete the token migration process, it is essential to fulfill the client-side requirements outlined in step 3.
+This involves providing the necessary user data, including the buyers and their existing payment methods.

-Currently, you can execute the token migration process using the Yuno API, which is specifically designed for merchant use.
+You can execute the token migration process using the Yuno API, which is specifically designed for merchants.
 As a merchant, you will use this API to:

-1. **Add customers**: Create customers into the Yuno system.
+1. **Add customers**: Register customers in the Yuno system.
-2. **Enroll payment methods**: Enroll payment methods acquired from payment processors for each customer on the Yuno system.
+2. **Enroll payment methods**: Register payment methods obtained from payment processors for each customer in the Yuno system.

-> 📘 API Migration Option
+> 📘 API migration option
 >
-> The API migration option is available for merchants to use to manage their customers and their respective payment data.
+> The API migration option allows merchants to manage their customers and their respective payment data.
 [Learn more](#api-migration)

-Access the step-by-step guide on how to perform the token migration using the API using the button below:
+For a detailed guide on performing token migration using the API, click the button below:

 <Shelf classname="link_cards_container">
   <YunoCard title="Token migration via API" href="via-api" titleSize="h4" />